michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 The number of bytes used for aggregated keys and signatures is exactly the same no matter how many signers are involved.
-This can be compared to P2WSH multisig where each additional pubkey adds 8.50 vbytes, each additional signature adds about 18.25 vbytes, and there is at least 0.75 vbytes of additional overhead from the opcode and extra parameters used to invoke multisig checking.
+This can be compared to P2WSH multisig where each additional pubkey adds 8.50 vbytes and each additional signature adds about 18.25 vbytes.

     FIXME: plot similar to Newsletter #42